 - Many low- and middle-income countries now face a "double burden" of disease.
 Even as they continue to struggle with the problems of infectious diseases and poor nutrition, they are also experiencing a rapid upsurge in obesity, particularly in urban areas.

 - This double burden is caused by inadequate pre-natal, infant and child nutrition, which is then followed by exposure to high-fat, energy-dense, micronutrient-poor foods and a lack of physical activity as the child grows older.

 - Thus, it is common to find undernutrition and obesity existing side-by-side within the same country, the same community and even within the same household in these settings.

-Data compiled from the United States Centers for Disease Control and Prevention and the World Health Organization and the State of Obesity.
+Data compiled from the United States Centers for Disease Control and Prevention, World Health Organization and the State of Obesity.